ollama/ollama/docs/api.md

 #### Response

-If successful, the only response is a 200 OK.
+Returns a 200 OK if successful, 404 Not Found if the model to be deleted doesn't exist.

 ## Pull a Model